tokens¶

 chunk_text¶

-Split text into chunks whose token counts do not exceed max_tokens
+Split text into chunks whose token counts do not exceed max_tokens.

-Chunking is line-aware: the input is split on line boundaries and lines are accumulated until the next line would exceed max_tokens
+Chunking is line-aware: the input is split on line boundaries and lines are accumulated until the next line would exceed max_tokens.
+This preserves readability and structure for code or prose.

 If the text contains no newlines and exceeds the budget, a char-based splitter is used to enforce the limit while preserving content.